llorracc/SCE/growth.md

 - We could increase the number of student prizes:
   - Best replication of an existing paper
 	- Or best demonstration of nonreplicability!
-  - Best use of tools new to economics
+  - Best unusual compuational tools
 - Am sure we can think of more such
+- Volunteer:

 ## Connecting Attendees with Mentors